swhume/swhume.github.io/_posts/2025-03-01-results-dataset-json-viewer-hackathon.md

 class will benefit from Viewers to explore Dataset-JSON datasets.
 Overall, requests for a Dataset-JSON Viewer have come from numerous sources, including sponsors, regulators, vendors, and CROs.

-When the Dataset-JSON Viewer Hackathon judges got together to compare our individual scoring and select winners, something unexpected happened - all 7 judges had ranked the top few projects the same.
+When the Dataset-JSON Viewer Hackathon judges got together to compare our scoring and select winners, something unexpected happened - all 7 judges had ranked the top few projects the same.
 That made things easy.
-As a judge myself, I can say that all 7 Viewer applications submitted were solid.
-They did the basics quite well and were surprisingly capable given the limited amount of time the developers had to work on them.
+As a judge, I can say that all 7 Viewer applications submitted were solid.
+They did the basics quite well and were surprisingly capable given the limited time the developers had to work on them.

 The winning Viewer by Dmitry Kolosov, called the VDE Dataset Viewer, does many things well.
-It's a Viewer that runs locally on your laptop.
-It is very easy to install, intuitive enough to start using without reading the documentation, has a polished interface, has some advanced filtering capabilities, and it handled our very large dataset test well.
+It runs locally on your laptop.
+It is easy to install, intuitive enough to start using without reading the documentation, has a polished interface, has some advanced filtering capabilities, and handled our very large dataset test well.
 Remarkable for a product developed during a short hackathon.

 I believe that multiple Viewers may become widely used.
-Each project did some things well, and each may satisfy different user needs.
+Each project did some things well may satisfy different user needs.
 For example, the runner-up in the hackathon created a very nice web-based system that could be made available from a server.
 Another team built an R-Shiny application that may be popular in R shops.
-Others have a rich feature set that goes beyond simply Viewing datasets, such as the Smart Submission Dataset Viewer with its conformance checking capabilities.
+Others have a rich feature set that goes beyond simply viewing datasets, such as the Smart Submission Dataset Viewer with its conformance checking capabilities.

 If you're interested in seeing a demo of these Viewers, make sure to sign up for the next couple